saberrg/saberrg/README.md

 </br>🔭 I’m currently working on extracting api data and uploading it SQL to an enterprise level database.

-⚡ Fun fact: Born, Raised and Residing in the the great city of Chicago!
+⚡ Fun fact: Born, Raised and Residing in the the great city of Chicago, IL!
 </p>